ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/04-application/assignment.md

 To apply the model we just trained, we will be creating an Ingest Pipeline.
 That Ingest Pipeline could then be applied in real-time to new trades transactions, or can be applied to batches of transaction data.
 Given the CPU overhead associated with running a model, typically you would run the model in a batch, non-realtime manner.

 # Create an Ingest Pipeline
-1. On our Trained Models page, find the model `classifcation-*`
+1. On our Trained Models page, find the model `classification-*`
 2. On the right hand side of row containing our model, click `...` to open the contextual menu and select `Deploy model`
   ![View](../assets/application_deploy.png)
 3. Under `1.
 Details` select `Continue`